UNCG-DAISY/Instagrain/README.md

 0. Get in touch with us, we would be happy to collaborate!

-1. Check out our [wiki](https://github.com/UNCG-DAISY/Instagrain/wiki) to learn how about building and using the camera.
+1. Check out our [wiki](https://github.com/UNCG-DAISY/Instagrain/wiki) to learn how to build and use the camera.

 2. Read through the repository to look at the files/code we provide.